For Employers

 Calculate your net salary now!

-Don’t leave room for doubt when it comes to IKA deductions and income tax.
+Don’t leave room for doubt when it comes to EFKA deductions and income tax.
 Use the net salary calculation tool of kariera.gr and find out exactly how much you’ll receive every month!